Esko Aho

 Esko Tapani Aho (born 20 May 1954) is a Finnish politician who was prime minister of Finland from 1991 to 1995.

 Early life and career

 Aho was born in Veteli, Finland.
 Prior to attending university, he began a career in politics.
 From 1974 to 1979, he was chairman of the Finnish Centre Youth, many of whose previous chairmen had risen to high political positions.
 In 1978, he became a presidential elector, a position he also held in 1982 and 1998.
 From 1979 to 1980, Aho was political secretary of the Ministry of Foreign Affairs.
 From 1980 to 1983, he was a trade promoter for the municipality of Kannus.

-Aho studied at the University of Helsinki, receiving a Master of Social Science in 1981.
+Aho studied at the University of Helsinki, graduating with a Master of Social Science degree in 1981.

-Since 2010 he has been a member of the board of the Skolkovo Innovation Center.
+Since 2010, he has been a member of the board of the Skolkovo Innovation Center.
 Currently, he is a visiting professor at Sciences Po, Paris.